shader-slang/slang/docs/target-compatibility.md

 On CUDA RWBuffer becomes CUsurfObject, which is a 'texture' type and does not support atomics.

 On the CPU atomics are not supported, but will be in the future.

+## Sampler Feedback

+The HLSL [sampler feedback feature](https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html) is available for HLSL targets, but requires shader model 6.5.
+This means it's only available on Direct12 currently.

+There doesn't not appear to be a similar feature available in Vulkan, yet but when it is available support should be addeed.

+For CPU targets, the implementation of resource types is a 'user space' problem.